AJ2025dev/audiencestreet-campaign-hub/tas-affiliate-management-system/docs/user-guide.md

 ## Introduction

-Welcome to the TAS Affiliate Management System!
-This platform connects advertisers with affiliates to create successful marketing campaigns.
-Whether you're an advertiser looking to promote your products or an affiliate looking to earn commissions, this guide will help you get the most out of the system.
+The TAS Affiliate Management System is a comprehensive platform designed to connect advertisers with affiliates for performance marketing campaigns.
+This guide will help you navigate and utilize all the features of the system.

 ## Getting Started

 ### Registration
-1. Visit the registration page at `/register`
+1. Visit the registration page
-2. Fill in your details:
+2. Fill in your details (name, email, company name)
-   - First Name
-   - Last Name
-   - Email Address
-   - Password
-   - Company Name
-   - Role (Advertiser or Affiliate)
+3. Select your role (Advertiser or Affiliate)
-3. Click "Create Account"
-4. You'll be redirected to your dashboard
+4. Create a strong password
+5. Verify your email address

 ### Login
-1. Visit the login page at `/login`
+1. Visit the login page
 2. Enter your email and password
 3. Click "Sign In"
 4. You'll be redirected to your dashboard